Gvranjit/LearningProject/readme.md

 -    Admin
      -    can assign moderators or strip their role
      -    can kick anybody.
 If they kick a moderator, their role gets removed from their database.

+## Database to use :

+MongoDB, Mongoose ORM

+# Authentication :

+-    Google sign in button (very simple for now, can be bypassed easily, but that's besides the point) -